 Money over Truth

 I googled an issue on this yesterday, and the first thing that came up was a business called a premier publishing services firm.
 And the first promise they made goes like this — this is a direct quote — “Maximize your time.
 We have invested thousands of hours to find the best ghostwriters in the business.”
 In other words, “Come to us.
 We will get your book published, and you don’t even have to write it.
 Just sign it, and that is the way the world runs.”
 That is not the way of Christ.
 And I want to encourage us against that.

-I had a seminary teacher who told us that he wrote books for famous evangelicals whose books gave not the slightest indication of his involvement.
-I could go right to the person and right to the leader.
-Some of them are still living today.
-And make the connection there.
+I had a seminary teacher who told us that he wrote books for famous evangelicals whose books did not give the slightest indication of his involvement.
+I could go right to the person and right to the leader — some of them are still living today — and make the connection there.

-Jesus said true greatness is not being served, but serving.
-People who publish books under their own name that they did not write are pretending to serve when, in fact, they are being served without giving any credit to the real person who is the servant and that is the ghost writer.
+Jesus said true greatness is not being served but serving.
+People who publish books that they did not write, under their own name, are pretending to serve when, in fact, they are being served without giving any credit to the real person who is the servant — and that is the ghostwriter.
 It is just not true greatness.
-It is not greatness in the author, the so-called author.
+It is not greatness in the author — the so-called author.
 It is not greatness in the publisher.
-They should be ashamed in themselves.
-And it is not greatness in the ghostwriter who is willing to be used in this way, be paid for it.
+They should be ashamed of themselves.
+And it is not greatness in the ghostwriter who is willing to be used in this way and be paid for it.

-So I urge my brothers and sisters and yes, sisters are involved in this and shame on them, too.
-I urge my brothers and sisters to repent and for Jesus’ sake to turn away from this sub Christian practice.
+So, I urge my brothers and sisters — and yes, sisters are involved in this and shame on them, too — to repent and, for Jesus’s sake, to turn away from this sub-Christian practice.

 Yes.
 I love it when John Frame cites in a footnote of a thick theology book some paper he received from a classroom student.